 Valentine’s is a day for showing others how much we love them, and that often involves Valentine’s Day cards and crafts.
 This is a great time to pull out the crafts station for art projects and let the kids have fun.
 Here are some ideas for Valentine’s Day crafts for your little ones to make and give!

 Valentine’s Crafts for Kids

 Most of us can remember the conversation heart candies and little paper Valentine’s Day cards that we exchanged as kids.
 Our family limits processed sugar, though, and papercrafts can really start to pile up around the house.
 We always have pipe cleaners, pom-poms, and stickers on hand for art projects, but these kids’ crafts go a little beyond that.

 I wanted to do some projects with the kids that would be fun for them and also create a useful gift for friends and family.
 Your little ones could also exchange these gifts at school or make some for siblings.
 Some of these projects will require a little more help from an adult, but they’re easy enough for kids of all ages (even preschoolers) to do.

 Wildflower Seed Heart Valentines

-This valentine’s craft for kids kills two birds with one stone.
-We’re upcycling paper and helping save the bees and other pollinators.
-They look a little like candy hearts, but without the junk food.
+This Valentine’s craft for kids kills two birds with one stone.
+We’re upcycling paper and helping to save the bees and other pollinators.
+They look a little like candy hearts, but without the processed sugar and food coloring.
 I used scrap white paper and threw in some red construction paper to make a pink color.